sensor-dream/APIVOF/guidelines/list-info/t-packs-in-system-fedora-34.md

 ```
 Эпоха        : 9
-Из репозитор : updates-testing
+From repo     : updates-testing
-Краткое опис : LaTeX recommended packages
+Short desc    : LaTeX recommended packages
 URL          : http://tug.org/texlive/
-Лицензия     : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
+License      : Artistic 2.0 and CC-BY and CC-BY-SA and GPLv2 and GPLv2+ and GPLv3+ and LGPLv2+ and LPPL and MIT and Public Domain and UCD and Utopia
-Описание     : A collection of recommended add-on packages for LaTeX which
+Descript     : A collection of recommended add-on packages for LaTeX which
              : have widespread use.
 ```